Dusky leaf monkey: Singapore population

-Behaviour and Diet
+Behaviour and diet

 Numerous activity budgets have been conducted across Malaysia to study the behavioural patterns of the dusky leaf monkey.
 For instance, one activity budget conducted in 2016 with 12,480 primates in Teluk Bahang, Malaysia, found that, within the eight-month period, dusky leaf monkeys spent 40% of their time positioning, 33% of their time feeding, and 20% of their day moving.
 The sampled primates also allocated their time allo-grooming (4%), playing (2%), and foraging (1%).
 Ten years prior, another activity budget with 18 dusky leaf monkeys was conducted at the Penang Botanical Garden, which is also located in Malaysia.
-Researchers at the University of Kebangsaan concluded that, within 18 days, the dusky leaf monkeys that were sampled spent 40% of their day eating, almost 24% of their day resting, and approximately 22.5% of their time moving.
+Researchers at the National University of Malaysia concluded that, within 18 days, the dusky leaf monkeys that were sampled spent 40% of their day eating, almost 24% of their day resting, and approximately 22.5% of their time moving.
 The dusky leaf monkeys also allocated time for autogrooming (6.52%) and allo-grooming (1.33%), among other behaviours.
 However, a more recent study conducted in Malaysia from November 2017 to February 2018 in Bukit Soga Perdana, a forested area that is heavily influenced by industrial activity, concluded that the dusky leaf monkeys sampled spent the majority of their days moving, although these results were skewed due to unfavourable weather conditions that occurred during observations.

 Dusky leaf monkeys live in troops that separate into sub-groups while scavenging for food.
 They tend to consume leaves growing at higher elevations in the forest canopy.
 They often rest at these high elevations to feed on their foraged vegetation.
 Fruit availability is season-dependent, and although research suggests that the dusky leaf monkey consumes more vegetation that fruit, it prefers to eat fruit when it is available.

 Research suggests that hostile behaviour within troops does not occur often.
 A study conducted in 1996 by researchers at the University of St. Andrews revealed that, after a group of dusky leaf monkeys engage in aggressive behaviour, conflict resolution occurs more frequently and much faster afterwards than within other primate species.
 In fact, reconciliation among dusky leaf monkeys can occur as quickly as 60 seconds after fighting, and can be instigated by either the aggressor or the receiver through gestures such as embracing.